ipfs/ipfs-docs/CONTRIBUTING.md

 Sometimes, you will need to make a whole new page for content to live.
 The process to do this is outlined below.

-These steps were performed in Visual Studio Code (VSCode).
+The screenshots included in this guide were taken in Visual Studio Code (VSCode).
+The steps are the same regardless of which text editor you use.

 It's important to know what kind of content you are creating.
 The questions below will help you decide where your new content should live.
-For example, you would want to avoid putting a page written for experienced users between the already existing **Install** and **Basics** sections.
+For example, you would want to avoid adding a page written for experienced users between the already existing **Install** and **Basics** sections.

 - What type of content am I creating?
 - Who is my intended audience?